Undergraduate internship scheme

 We will provide the employer with access to an agreement that needs to be electronically signed by you, your employer and UWE Bristol.
 We recommend that your internship employer provides you with a separate agreement to cover any company policies not included in the UWE Bristol internship agreement.

-You will accrue 4 days leave during your 8 week internship.
+You will accrue four days of leave during your eight week internship.
 This must be arranged as per the organisation’s policies and procedures along with working hours and sickness absence.

 Advice about remote internships